 It is unconscionable, or unjust to the rights and interests of both spouses?

-Have circumstances changed considerably since the prenup was first introduced?
+Have circumstances changed considerably since the prenup was first entered into?

 Amending Prenuptial Agreements

-If you and your future spouse have already drafted, signed and recorded a prenuptial agreement with the court and later decide you want to change the terms of the prenup contract, you generally have the right to do so.
-Providing specific conditions are met and it is not in violation of any current contract, your prenuptial agreement lawyer may be able to draft an addendum to the original.
+If you and your future spouse have already drafted and signed a prenuptial agreement and later decide you want to change the terms of the prenup contract, you generally have the right to do so.
+Providing specific conditions are met, and it is not in violation of any current contract, your prenuptial agreement lawyer may be able to draft an addendum to the original.

-If your prenup agreement was created under the guidelines established in the Georgia Domestic Code, it is a legally binding contract.
-Some prenups do have clauses and provisions for canceling the agreement, but any major changes to it would need to be made by filing an addendum, which modifies or updates the original terms.
-To ensure the court enforces an addendum to your prenup, there must be a change in circumstances which necessitate altering the original.
+Some prenups have clauses and provisions for canceling the agreement.
+Still, any significant changes to it would need to be made by an addendum, which modifies or updates the original terms.
+The validity of an addendum to your prenup requires a change in circumstances that necessitate altering the original.
 These changes may include the following:

 Discovering your spouse has property or accounts they failed to disclose justify an addendum to the original